Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-In the following analysis, unless stated otherwise, we consider a \emph{partially synchronous} network in the sleepy model as described in Section~\ref{sec:model}.
-Subsequent proofs extensively refer to the details of the accountability gadgets introduced in \cite{aadilemma}.
-The internal mechanisms of these gadgets are described in \cite[Section 4]{aadilemma}.
-To distinguish the votes cast by validators as part of the accountability gadget protocol from those broadcast within \Goldfish, we will refer to the former as gadget votes.
-Similarly, to distinguish the leader of an accountability gadget iteration from the slot leader of \Goldfish, we will refer to the former as the iteration leader.
-We refer the reader to \cite{aadilemma} for the accountability gadget specific definitions of the timeout parameter $\Ttimeout$ and the delay $\Tbft$.
-We set $\Tcp$, the time gap between iterations of the accountability gadget, to be $3\Delta(\kappa+1) + \Ttimeout + \Tbft$ (this is necessary for proving the ebb-and-flow property as will be evident in the following proofs).
+We now formally prove the ebb-and-flow property for \Goldfish combined with accountability gadgets (\figref{block-diagram}).
+The following analysis extensively refers to the details of the accountability gadgets described in \cite[Section 4]{aadilemma}.
+To distinguish the votes cast by validators as part of the accountability gadget iterations from those broadcast within \Goldfish, we will refer to the former as \emph{gadget votes}.
+Similarly, to distinguish the leaders of accountability gadget iterations from the leaders of \Goldfish slots, we will refer to the former as the \emph{iteration leaders}.
+We refer the reader to \cite{aadilemma} for the accountability gadget specific definitions of the timeout parameter $\Ttimeout$ and the confirmation delay $\Tbft$ of the BFT protocol.
+We highlight that honest iteration leaders propose only the blocks $\varBlock^*$ that are \emph{confirmed} in their view of $\chainava$, \ie, $\varBlock^* \preceq \varBlock^{\lceil \kappa}$ for $\varBlock$ identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} run using $\chainava$.
+Similarly, honest validators send accepting gadget votes only for the checkpointing proposals that are \emph{confirmed} in their view of $\chainava$.
+We set $\Tcheckpoint$, the time gap between the accountability gadget iterations, to be at least $6\Delta(\kappa+1)+\Ttimeout+\Tbft$ (this is necessary for proving the ebb-and-flow property as will be evident in the following proofs).
+This makes the upper bound $\Tupper$ on the total duration of an iteration $\Tcheckpoint+\Ttimeout+\Tbft = 6\Delta(\kappa+1) + 2(\Ttimeout + \Tbft) = \Theta(\kappa)$.